 The layoffs, in addition to the potential merger with Nomah, could represent a lifeline for Casai after the negotiation of an extension to its Series A round [first announced in October 2020] failed to materialise from April onwards.

 Casai had reportedly previously hoped to raise $70 million in Series B funding by the end of 2021 but when that came to nothing, the startup sought to pursue the extension to its $48 million Series A round.
 At the time, the round was the largest Series A raised by a company in Mexico, as well as one of the largest in the history of Latin America.

 Only last year, the startup announced planned further investment in its LatAm business and expansion into Brazil, including the launch of domestic product Getaways by Casai, and the acquisitions of the Brazilian operations of Danish serviced apartment firm Q Apartments, Florianópolis-based rental startup Roomin, and access control company LoopKey [back in April].

-Andreessen Horowitz [a16z], which led Casai’s Series A round in 2020 alongside TriplePoint Capital, Kaszek Ventures, Monashees Capital, Global Founders Capital, Liquid 2 Ventures, DST Global and other founders, gave Casai six months of runway with a $5 million investment, alleges Bloomberg Línea.
+Andreessen Horowitz [a16z], which led Casai’s Series A round in 2020 alongside TriplePoint Capital, Kaszek Ventures, Monashees Capital, Global Founders Capital, Liquid 2 Ventures, DST Global Partners and other founders, gave Casai six months of runway with a $5 million investment, alleges Bloomberg Línea.

 Translated as “smart home”, each intelligent Casai unit offers keyless check-in, Chromecast-powered TVs, and high-speed wifi that can all be controlled through the company’s app.
 Casai also uses its own proprietary technology and smart hardware hub called Butler, which integrates with smart lock technology through the partnership with LoopKey.